platformsh/platformsh-docs/sites/platform/src/add-services/mysql/_index.md

     endpoint: reporter-replica
 ```

-### Give access to both the main database and its replicas
+### Grant access to the main database and its replicas

 {{< partial "banners/replicas/body.md" >}}